 The federation activity will conclude with a demonstrator based on the use cases discussed in the introduction.

-The development and implementation activity will be done in collaboration with the other tasks and sub tasks of WP4 and with other WPs, in particular WP3 and SA2.1 and SA2.2 (Training & User support) for what regards A&A community requirements.
+The development and implementation activity will be done in collaboration with the other tasks and sub tasks of WP4 and with other WPs, in particular WP3 and SA2.1 and SA2.2 (Training & User support) involvings A&A community requirements.

 The Roadmap will be updated during the project lifetime according to: